JasonLocklin/Dissertation/General/Introduction.md

 accurate perceptual representations of the world.
 Prisms appear to have an effect on the spatial action systems, having such a strong effect in part *because* of the lack of awareness [@Danckert2010];
-however, they don't seem to change the deficits of perceptual representation.
+however, they do not seem to change the deficits of perceptual representation.
 Deficits of perceptual representation, as well as being central to the disorder, also represent a major contributor to the debilitating nature of neglect.
-Concentrating on the deficits of perceptual representation has the potential of making substantial steps forward in understanding the disorder and producing more effective rehabilitation efforts.
+Concentrating on deficits of perceptual representation has the potential of making substantial steps forward in understanding the disorder and producing more effective rehabilitation efforts.